Skip to main content

 From Confirmed Proposals

 Two ways to create itineraries:1.
-Full Confirmation
+Partial Confirmation

 • Set proposal status to ‘Confirmed’